 A regressive tax is a tax applied in a way that the tax rate decreases with the increase of the taxpayer’s income.
-The regressive tax system places more burden on the low-income demographics rather than the high-income population.
-The imposed burden is determined by the percentage of the tax amount to the income.
+This type of tax places more burden on low-income demographics rather than the high-income population.
+The imposed burden is determined by the percentage of the tax amount relative to income.

-Generally, a regressive tax is a tax that is levied uniformly to all population.
-Therefore, the low-income population carries a bigger burden than those with high income because the tax amount takes a greater percentage of their income, although the tax amount is the same.
+Generally, a regressive tax is a tax that is an absolute currency amount levied uniformly to all of the population.
+Therefore, the low-income population carries a bigger burden than those with high income because the tax amount takes a greater percentage of their income, although the tax dollar amount is the same.

 Types of Regressive Tax